 DOS Command File

 A COM file is an executable program capable of being run by MS-DOS and Windows.
 It is saved in a binary format and is similar to an .EXE file, but differs in that it has a maximum size of roughly 64KB and it has no header or metadata.
-The file is commonly used for executing a set of instructions whereas EXE files are used for fully developed programs.
+COM files are commonly used for executing a set of instructions whereas EXE files are used for fully developed programs.

 NOTE: If a folder includes both EXE and COM files with the same filename (e.g., run.exe and run.com), the DOS or Windows command prompt will run the COM file if you type the filename without the extension.